 Enrichment Analysis

-The benefit of grouping our exposures into categories is that we can
+grouping our exposures into categories is that we can now determine how

-broad categories of exposures are associated with features.
+broad categories of exposures are tied to biological processes.
 The

 run_enrichment